Seeking.com

 Seeking.com (formerly known as SeekingArrangement) is an American online dating service founded by Brandon Wade in San Francisco, California, in 2006.

-Wade was previously the CEO of the company until June 2022 when he was succeeded by Ruben Buell, who will serve as CEO of Reflex Media, the company that maintains Seeking.com.
+Wade currently serves as CEO of the company alongside his wife, co-CEO Dana Rosewall, whom he met on the site in 2020.

 History

 Seeking.com was founded as SeekingArrangement.com in 2006 by Brandon Wade, who was born in Singapore and later moved to the U.S. to attend the Massachusetts Institute of Technology.

 By 2009, the website reported more than 300,000 registered members and had an active blog in which users debated different subjects related to sugar dating.